Tarragon: Chemistry

 Gas chromatography/mass spectrometry analysis has revealed that A. dracunculus oil contains predominantly phenylpropanoids such as estragole (16.2%), methyl eugenol (35.8%), and trans-anethole (21.1%).
 The other major constituents were terpenes and terpenoids, including α-trans-ocimene (20.6%), limonene (12.4%), α-pinene (5.1%), allo-ocimene (4.8%), methyl eugenol (2.2%), β-pinene (0.8%), α-terpinolene (0.5%), bornyl acetate (0.5%) and bicyclogermacrene (0.5%).
 The organic compound capillin was initially isolated from Artemisia capillaris in 1956.

 cis-Pellitorin, an isobutyramide eliciting a pungent taste, has been isolated from the tarragon plant.

-Quotes

-James Andrew Beard, American cookbook author, teacher, syndicated columnist, and television personality, was quoted as saying, "I believe that if ever I had to practice cannibalism, I might manage if there were enough tarragon around."

-Fernand Point, a French chef and restaurateur, was quoted as saying, "A Bearnaise sauce is simply an egg yolk, a shallot, a little tarragon vinegar, and butter, but it takes years of practice for the result to be perfect."

 Name

 The plant is commonly known as dragon in Swedish and Dutch.
 The use of Dragon for the herb or plant in German is outdated.
-The species name, dracunculus, means "little dragon," and the plant seems to be so named due to its coiled roots.
+The species name, dracunculus, means "little dragon", and the plant seems to be so named due to its coiled roots.
 See Artemisia for the genus name derivative.